NassyKova/no_geography/README.md

 # Anastasia Dyakova T2a

 > ## R1	Identification of the problem you are trying to solve by building this particular app.
 A friend of mine is running a travel group on MeetUp, they run it by themselves.
 We were discussing the possibilities of growing the business.
-One of the idea was about combinging different small tour providing  groups similar to what my friend made.
+One of the idea was about combinging different small tour groups similar to what my friend made together.
 Having all the groups in one place will be benefecial for the group owners - client base will be increasing
 ### User story.
     Janice 26
     "My family and I are quite social and active.
-We like to go for a hike or rent a couple of kayaks, walk in a forrest.
+We like to go for a hike or rent a couple of kayaks and spend exploring a lake, or go for a walk in a forrest.
 It's nice to meet likeminded peope and make new friends.
-I want to have an easy access to the all the activities in my area and easily book something that I like.
-I aslo would like to see past events I attended"
+I want to have an easy access to the all the activities in my area and easily book something that I like"
 > ## R2	Why is it a problem that needs solving?
+At the moment if client wants to book different tours, they need to to be signed up in different groups.
+It leads to different websites, different logins and passwords.
+For the businees it means that they can loose the client with time.
+Having one database for all the tours created by different groups is beneficial for everyone:
+For the busines
+- Shared clientbase, works for promo, targeting by location, activity tupe, etc
+- Easy to be found by people who are already interested in the product

+For the client
+- One website, one login and password
+- Easy search using postcodes
+- potentially make a forum/social network, easier to meet with people

 > ## R3	Why have you chosen this database system.
 What are the drawbacks compared to others?
 For this project we use PostgreSQL database.
 Postgres is a very well documented database system, it's open sourced and free.
 It works well with external databases and runs on different platforms.
 Nested databases transactions let the database be more adaptable.
-Creating and dropping the tables is very simpl to use.
+Creating and dropping the tables is very simple to use.

 Drawback for postgres would be
 Horisontal scaling can get complicated, requires additional solutions to make it easily useble.
 Not the best solution for large scale applications, it might work noticably slow.
-According to database structure, we can't have nore fields than already had been defined in the database.
+According to database structure, we can't have more fields than already had been defined in the database.
 To cxhange that, we need to go thought the code and implement the change in every place that has a connection.
 Opensource also comes with no warranty and no liability